 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and three (26 Jun, 28 Jun) and quiet to unsettled levels on day two (27 Jun).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to minor storm levels on day one (26 Jun), quiet to unsettled levels on day two (27 Jun) and quiet to active levels on day three (28 Jun).

 III.
 Event probabilities 26 Jun-28 Jun

 IV.
 Penticton 10.7 cm Flux

 V. Geomagnetic A Indices

 VI.
 Geomagnetic Activity Probabilities 26 Jun-28 Jun